sachinruk/face_detect/README.md

 Had this worked it would have been the most robust to new faces entering the system since there is a distance metric.

 ## KNN
-This simple algorithm achieved the highest accuracy.
-Using 5 neighbours on **the original embeddings** the algorithm was able to achieve 7.7% accuracy.
+This simple algorithm achieve a high accuracy.
+Using 5 neighbours on **the original embeddings** the algorithm was able to achieve 7% accuracy.